LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents: Laboratory Simulation Suite

 Current 3D scene datasets primarily focus on domestic, office, or industrial environments~\cite{li2021igibson,tao2024maniskill3,baruch2021arkitscenes,fu20213d,hua2016scenenn}, offering limited support for simulating laboratory settings.
 However, training and evaluating embodied agents in lab-centric tasks requires high-quality, interactive environments populated with scientifically relevant instruments and layouts~\cite{ir.2025.11}.
 To address this gap, we introduce LabScene, a scalable dataset of laboratory object and scene assets with the procedural generation mechanism.

-\textbf{Scene Assets.} Due to the scarcity of open-source lab assets in the community, we collected over one thousand candidate scenes from designer websites.
-These raw assets underwent a multi-stage pre-processing pipeline involving content filtering, format normalization, and structural standardization.
-To ensure realism, we consulted domain experts in chemistry and physics to assess scene fidelity and provide refinement suggestions.
-Based on their feedback, we selected a high-quality subset of expert-verified scenes to serve as the foundational environments for LabUtopia.
+\textbf{Scene Assets.} Due to the scarcity of open-source lab assets in the community, we collected a large number of candidate scenes from designer websites.
+These raw assets underwent a multi-stage pre-processing pipeline, including content filtering, format normalization, and structural standardization.
+To ensure realism, we consulted experts in chemistry and physics to assess the fidelity of the scenes and provide refinement suggestions.
+Based on their feedback, we selected approximately 100 high-quality, expert-verified scenes to serve as the foundational environments for LabUtopia.

-\textbf{Object Assets.} While some collected scenes include basic instruments, many lack detailed internal structures required for executing lab tasks.
-To address this, we assembled a comprehensive set of object assets spanning essential equipment (e.g., drying ovens) and diverse glassware types (e.g., beakers).
-To ensure compatibility with robotic manipulation, we refine and modularize these assets into standard, interactable objects.
-And some were augmented with articulated joints and hinge mechanisms to support physically plausible interactions within the simulation.
-In total, the final dataset includes about 60 categories of laboratory equipment assets and around 80 types of transparent glassware and plasticware assets, covering a diverse range of materials, sizes, and functional forms.
+\textbf{Object Assets.} While some of the collected laboratory scenes already include basic instruments and furnishings, many lack the fine-grained internal structures and detailed geometry necessary for accurately simulating and executing real-world laboratory tasks.
+To overcome this limitation, we curated and constructed a comprehensive library of high-fidelity object assets that represent a wide range of laboratory tools and apparatus.
+These assets encompass essential equipment such as drying ovens, centrifuges, pipettes, and balances, as well as diverse glassware and plasticware types including beakers, flasks, test tubes, and Petri dishes.
+To ensure full compatibility with robotic manipulation and physics-based simulation, all assets were refined, standardized, and modularized into physically consistent, interactable forms.
+The final collection consists of approximately 60 categories of laboratory equipment and over 80 types of transparent glassware and plasticware, covering a rich diversity of materials, scales, and functional configurations.